emarcey/cicerone/glossary/brewing.md

 	* designed to form a seal with a tap for dispensing beer
 * **Lautering:** process of separating wort/mash from residual grain as efficiently as possibly
 	* Usually consists of mashout, recirculation, sparging
+* **Lightstruck:** beer with off-aromas due to 3MBT (3-methyl-2-butene-1-thiol), caused by unprotected exposure to UV light
+	* 1875, odor/taste first described by German chemist Dr. Carl Lintner
+	* 1960s, Yoshiro Kuroiwa helped figure out the cause, and that it was the blue part of the visible spectrum
+	* Caused by iso-alpha acids mixing with sulfur-containing compounds when light breaks them off
+	* New Tetra and hexa hops are resilient against skunking, known as "light stable"
 * **Nitrogenated beer:** this occurs when nitrogen (N2) is dissolved in beer (usually with a bit of CO2 - 70:30 ration of N2:CO2), most closely associated with Irish stouts
 	* notable for its foamy pour, followed by creamy, persistent head
 		* this is due to relative insolubility of nitrogen in beer (about 100x less soluble than CO2)